-For more information about datatype coercion and NULL indicators, see "Coercing Datatypes" on page 13-15.
+For more information about datatype coercion and NULL indicators, see "Coercing Datatypes"

 6 Execute the named statement string with EXECUTE.
 Reference the parameters in the input XSQLDA with the USING SQL DESCRIPTOR clause.
-For example, the following statement executes a statement string named SQL_STMT:
+For example, the following statement executes a statement string named SQL\STMT: